integr8ly/integreatly-operator/test-cases/tests/backup-restore/j05-verify-3scale-backup-and-restore.md

 ## Postgres

+1. Login to 3scale as a customer admin and create a `Product`.
-1. Verify data exists in postgres using the terminal in the `standard-auth` pod in the `redhat-rhmi-operator` namespace
+2. Verify data exists in postgres using the terminal in the `standard-auth` pod in the `redhat-rhmi-operator` namespace

 ```
 # password and host retrieved from threescale-postgres-rhmi secret in redhat-rhmi-operator, psql will prompt for password